Blobfolio/blob-common/blob-common/docs/BEHAVIOR.md

 ## common_disable_checked_to_top()

-By default, WordPress bubbles taxonomy selections to the top of the list, making it very difficult to differentiate hierarchical relations.
+By default, WordPress bubbles a post's selected terms to the top of the list, making it very difficult to interpret hierarchical relations.
 Tutan Common automatically disables this; terms are displayed in their default order with no bubbling.

 ## common_disable_wp_embed()

-WordPress adds a small script to make it easier for other sites to embed your site.
+WordPress adds a small script to every page to make it easier for other sites to embed your site.
 Nobody uses this, I swear!
 Tutan Common automatically disables this bloat.